Role of tensor forces in nuclei

-From Fig.1 it is evident that the subsystems of nucleons with zero orbital angular momenta have the highest (in absolute value) potential energy.
-There can be four such subsystems of nucleons in the nucleus: two {\it pp} and {\it nn} interactions with isospin {\it T}=1 and two {\it pn} interactions with {\it T}=1 and {\it T}=0.
-The binding energy of a system of three nucleons is $\sim$2.6~MeV/nucleon, and that of four nucleons is $\sim$7~MeV/nucleon.
-Therefore, the four possible subsystems with zero orbital angular momenta are combined mainly into a $^1S_0$ cluster (Fig.2a).
-Intuitively, a $^1S_0$ cluster resembles the "S-shell" predicted by the shell model of the nucleus.
-However, a significant difference between a $^1S_0$ cluster and an "S-shell" is that a "power center" is not required for its formation.
-It can freely move throughout the entire volume of the nucleus, exchange nucleons, decay according to Young's schemes into several parts, and even disappear altogether.
-Physicists have previously expressed doubts about the existence of a "power center" in the nucleus \cite{11}.
+It can be seen from Fig.~1 that nucleon subsystems with zero orbital angular momenta possess the highest potential energy (in absolute value).
+Four such nucleon subsystems can exist within a nucleus: two \(pp\) and \(nn\) interactions with isospin \(T = 1\), and two \(pn\) interactions with \(T = 1\) and \(T = 0\).
+The binding energy of a three-nucleon system is approximately 2.6~MeV/nucleon, while for a four-nucleon system, it is about 7~MeV/nucleon.
+Therefore, the four possible subsystems with zero orbital angular momenta primarily combine into a \(^{1}S_{0}\) cluster (Fig.~2a).
+Intuitively, the \(^{1}S_{0}\) cluster resembles the "S-shell" predicted by the nuclear shell model (NSM).
+However, a fundamental difference between the \(^{1}S_{0}\) cluster and the "S-shell" is that the former does not require a "force center" for its formation.
+It can move freely throughout the nuclear volume, exchange nucleons, decay into several parts according to Young tableaux, and even vanish entirely.

+The NSM does not predict the existence of states with non-zero nucleon orbital angular momenta in the \(^{4}\text{He}\) nucleus, as listed in Table~1.
+The NSM predicts states only with zero nucleon orbital angular momenta, asserting that all other states are forbidden according to the Pauli exclusion principle.
+At the same time, the NSM does not dispute the fact that a \(D\)-state exists in the deuteron.
+This situation can be explained by the fact that the assumption of a one-dimensional effective nucleon interaction within the nucleus is a very rough approximation of realistic internucleon forces.
+As a result, we did not find a "force center" in the nucleus.
+Physicists have previously expressed doubts regarding the existence of a "force center" in the nucleus \cite{11}.

-In the nucleus, $^1S^{\prime}_0$ clusters of four nucleons with non-zero orbital angular momenta and the total orbital angular momentum of this cluster {\it L}=0 can also arise.
-However, according to calculations \cite{3}, the next highest potential energy clusters after the $^1S_0$ cluster can be $^5D_0$ clusters (Fig.2b).
-These clusters are formed from subsystems with non-zero orbital angular momenta of nucleons and, accordingly, there can be several of them in the nucleus.
+$^1S^{\prime}_0$ clusters consisting of four nucleons with non-zero orbital angular momenta and a total cluster orbital momentum of {\it L}=0 may also arise in the nucleus.
+However, according to the calculation \cite{3}, the clusters with the next highest potential energy after the $^1S_0$ cluster may be the $^5D_0$ clusters (Fig.~2b).
+These clusters are formed from subsystems with non-zero nucleon orbital angular momenta; consequently, several such clusters may exist within the nucleus.